-(T), if and only if he can observe player 2's action.
-This can be explained by player 1's correct anticipation of shame as a motivating force, leading player 2 to cooperate only under observation.
-Emotions like altruism or guilt, which do not depend on observation, can not explain this behavior.
+The interesting case is where $\frac{d-c}{\beta c^2} \in [p, 1)$ , in which case player 1's equilibrium behavior is to trust (T), if and only if he can observe player 2's action.
+This behavior can be explained by player 1's correct anticipation of shame as a motivating force, leading player 2 to cooperate only under observation.
+It cannot be explained by emotions like altruism or guilt, which do not depend on observation.